Home Posts Post Search Tag Search

 end

-"Pro: Your Application is End-to-End Testable"
+Pro: Your Application is End-to-End Testable

-This can be the best so long as you are able to ensure that you have the right steps enabled to work around the quirks of your current setup
+This can be the best so long as you are able to ensure that you have the right steps enabled to work around the quirks of your current setup.

 Seeding Data

 Seeds can be used to make any or a lot of user data and artists so that you can do some tests on the data created.
 AshPostgres can essentially perform an INSERT.
-There might be a error that we want to have at least 3 sentences, We can even use AshPostgres to insert things that might not hold to the current version of what we want or choice to validate. lib/tunez/mu
+There might be an error that we want to have at least 3 sentences, We can even use AshPostgres to insert things that might not hold to the current version of what we want or choice to validate.

 validations do